Exploring the Small Magellanic Cloud to the Faintest X-ray Fluxes: Source Catalog, Timing and Spectral Analysis: Timing Analysis

 \section{Timing Analysis}

-Light-curves were extracted in units of net rate (i.e background corrected counts per second) using good events from source and background regions of every sufficiently bright object detected.
-The lightcurves were extracted following the usual CIAO analysis thread with the tool {\it dmextract} at time resolutions of 1, 4, 8, \& 16 times the intrinsic ACIS frame-time of 3.2s.
-Power density spectra (PDS) were computed using the Lomb-Scargle method \cite{scargle1982} and all periods above 90\% significance were recorded.
-Due to scheduling constraints our 100 ksec observations were split (see table~\ref{tab:obs}), so the lightcurves were analysed both independently and whole.
+Light-curves were extracted in units of net count-rate (i.e background corrected counts per second) using good events from source and background regions of every sufficiently bright object detected.
+The lightcurves were extracted following the usual CIAO analysis thread with the tool {\it dmextract} at the intrinsic ACIS frame-time resolution of 3.2s.
+Power density spectra (PDS) were computed using the Lomb-Scargle (LS) method \citep{scargle1982} and all periods above 90\% significance were flagged for further investigation.
+We analyzed both the complete light-curves as well as the 2-3 individual segments per field listed in Table~\ref{tab:obs}.
 The number of counts needed to unambiguously detect a pulse period depends on the ratio of period to observation duration, sampling interval, pulse fraction and pulse profile.
-Taking an optimistic cut at $>$100 net counts in 100 ksec, provides a lower threshold of approximately $10^34$ erg/s for detecting periodicities in SMC pulsars.
-The threshold for detecting a source without regard to timing properties is about ten times fainter.
-For comparison the pulsation detection threshold for the RXTE SMC pulsar monitoring program \cite{laycock2005} is approx. 10$^{36}$ erg/s, and only pulsed sources can be detected.
-A periodogram analysis was conducted blind (period search range 6-2000s) on every source with more than 50 net counts per lightcurve segment, or 100 net counts for the stacked data.
-Deep Fields 1 and 2 contained 19 and 14 sources respectively with $>$100 net counts.
-Spurious periods are expected near the {\em Chandra} dither periods (1000s, 707s), their harmonics (principally 500s, 353s) and the ACIS sampling period (3.2s).
-Timing artifacts are only expected for sources that fall close to a CCD edge or node boundary.
-In this situation the dither offsets can periodically move all or part of the source region on and off the detector, resulting in a modulation of the count-rate.
-Examples of dither artifact can be seen in the PDS of several sources and are identified in the captions and/or accompanying text.
-For each source with a positive period-detection, the data were folded at the most probable period and grouped in10 bins per period.
-In order to analyze the pulse profiles in a uniform manner, our folding code automatically establishes the epoch of peak flux by folding the data using the first data-point as a trial epoch.
-The data are then folded a second time using the derived epoch.
-Pulsed flux fractions were computed from the binned pulse-profiles according to the formula $f_{p} = (f_{max}-f_{min})/f_{max}$.
-We note that $f_{p}$ tends to unity as the un-pulsed flux approaches the sensitivity limit of the observation.
-Thus pulse fractions have a natural tendency to be overestimated and values consistent with 1.0 are in fact upper limits.
-The phase-folded data-points were also processed with the {\it loess} algorithm (a non parametric smoother \cite{cleveland1981}) to obtain an un-binned visualization of the pulse profile.
+Taking an optimistic cut at $>$100 net counts in 100 ksec, provides a lower threshold of approximately $10^{34}$ \lx for detecting periodicities in SMC pulsars.
+The threshold for detecting a point-source without regard to timing properties is about ten times fainter.
+For comparison the pulsation detection threshold (90\%) for the {\it RXTE} SMC pulsar monitoring program is $\gtrsim$10$^{36}$ \lx, and {\it only} pulsed sources can be detected.